andrei-k/go-playground/html-hotels/README.md

-# Passing data and methods to template

-An examples of passing data and a method to a templates.
+# HTML Template - Hotels

+A data structure passed to a template which contains information about California hotels including Name, Address, City, Zip, and Region.
+Region can be: Southern, Central, Northern

 ## Usage